F3real/F3real.github.io/content/pwn_adventure_sourcery_2.md

 Some things to note:

-* inputs are taken in reverse order, first part of input is used as y1 and second as y0
+* inputs are taken in reverse order, the first part of the input is used as y1 and second as y0
-* program treats inputted string as hex number
+* program treats inputted string as a hex number

 Calculated pin: `9b916917-b6117336`